AlanananL7377/github-tutorial/README.md

 10. Copy the code from **YOUR** page and paste it in the command line
 11. Press enter

+* Now when you edit your README.md add it & commit it, you can now use `git push` or `git pull`

-> What you just did was program your computer where to upload your repository in the cloud.
+> What you just did was program your ide where to upload your repository in the cloud.
 If you didn't select SSH key you would have to be signing in every time you are going to push and pull.
-If you didn't use SSH and used HTTPS instead you will have to sign in to push or pull.
+If you didn't use SSH and instead used HTTPS you will have to sign in to push or pull.
 Some of you may be wondering why you dont have to sign in when you use the SSH key.
 Well earlier when you set up your ide with yout github, you linked them together and so the computer is smart enough to recognize this and wont ask for your information again.